a.k.a. Welles Peoples Press: The alternative and affordable hydraulic juice press.

 However, unlike the Norwalk Juicer, the Welles Juice Press only does pressing and does not have an in-built cutter grinder as in the Stage 1 process required in the Norwalk Press Juicer.

-As you can see in the picture above, the Welles Juice Press is really a very simple little machine, nothing fancy.
+As you can see in the picture below, the Welles Juice Press is really a very simple little machine, nothing fancy.
 It doesn’t even pretend to look pretty.
 But you’ll be surprised with the strength of the machine (about two-ton pressing capability).

 High Juice Quality and Juice Yield